cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 There are likely an infinite amount of ways of scrambling addresses, but we have to meet a few criteria:
 1. Addresses or indices must have a 1-1 mapping.
 Each (i, j) has to have a unique physical location in memory.
 2. It must be fast and deterministic.
 3. If you are reading or writing N-bytes, then those N-bytes still have to be contiguous in memory.
 Your data might be fp16, but you might be reading 8 fp16s at once.
 Those 128 bits/addresses must still be contiguous in the swizzled domain.
-Even you could technically split those 128 bits into 4-byte bank chunks and distribute them throughout memory, the logic becomes way more convoluted and you likely lose vectorization or cache performance.
+Even though you could technically split those 128 bits into 4-byte bank chunks and distribute them throughout memory, the logic becomes way more convoluted and you likely lose vectorization or cache performance.

 Swizzling accomplishes this with a bit of clever bit arithmetic.
 It uses the XOR operation, which satisfies the three conditions above in the following way:
 1. `a xor b` is bijective.
 For any `a xor b`, changing either a or b changes the output.